 By Mike Sessler • October 18, 2013 This article is provided by ChurchTechArts.
 It’s been a long time coming, but we finally did it.
 For years I’ve wanted to update our stage lighting rig, but the funds have not been there.
 A few years ago, we managed to score some used High End Studio Color 575s which gave us some additional color backlight, but it wasn’t what we really wanted.
 But this year, our End Of Life savings plan starts paying off.
 2013 is the year that our six Martin 518 Roboscan lights were due for replacement.
 I guesstimated we’d need about $15,000 to bring them up to modern specs, based on the cost for an Elation Platinum Spot 5R.
 When we actually started shopping for fixtures however, we started thinking differently.
 No Haze—Do We Need Beams?
 We stopped using haze a few months ago (for a lot of reasons), so we started thinking, “Do we really need beam-type fixtures?”
 The answer kept coming back, “No.” What we really need is a ton of color back and side light.
 So that led us to start shopping for a moving head LED with plenty of punch.
 We called about some Elation Impression 180s, but they were already sold.
 We looked at the Elation Design LED PAR Zoom MH, but it wasn’t bright enough for what we wanted.
 I even thought about just putting a ton of static LEDs in the truss, but we couldn’t make it work financially.
 It Pays To Shop Then one of the guys found what we ended up buying; 13 Elation Impression 90s (discontinued).
 At just under $700 apiece, getting them shipped to us came in just under $10,000.
 That left us about $5,000 left in our budget.
 Thomas came up with the idea of putting 18 ADJ FlatPar Tri7x fixtures up as truss warmers, and 8 of the Tri18x’s as side light.
 I had to pull from my main operating budget a little bit to make it all work, but we not only ended up with the 18 truss warmers, eight side lights, two ground stacked up lights (plus the 6 side lights we already had), we also sneaked in a half-dozen Tri7x’s for our community room.
 Before & After To say the change is dramatic is an understatement.
 As part of the rehang, we also pulled down the front valance curtain which exposes the truss and all the new truss warmers.
 That change alone makes it feel like a different room.
 As you can see from the pictures, the amount of color on the stage is truly dramatic.
 The 518s are only a 250W fixture, and they just got washed out when we brought up the front light.
 The Studio Colors did a little better, being a 575W lamp, but once you dial in some deep color with the CMY mixing system, they ran out of gas.
 But the Impressions…Wow!
 We have found we’ll probably not even run them at 100% because they will start to overwhelm our front light.
 Creative Mounting Since the C-Clamps didn’t work, we tried using perforated strapping, mounted diagonally in the blocks.
 Worked great!
 Here’s a better view from the end of the truss showing the concept.
 The FlatPars make great truss warmers, though we had to get creative to mount them.
 C-Clamps didn’t work because we didn’t have the articulation in the arms to clamp to anything.
 As I was staring at it one day, I came up with the idea of using metal strapping bolted diagonally in the corner blocks as a mount.
 We tried one out and it worked great.
 We had to bore the holes out a bit for the truss bolts, but a 3/8-inch bolt holds the FlatPars with no issue.
 A Massive Upgrade Before the upgrade, we had six Studio Colors and six 518’s in the truss for color backlight.
 We replaced them with 12 Impressions, then added 18 truss warmers.
 We also have the eight side lights and some ground lights.
 Though we went about $1,000 over budget, we were able to replace six lights with 36!
 We moved the Studio Colors into the house to become moving front light as needed, and those are up for replacement in two years.
 This is exactly what I was hoping for when I started the End of Life campaign.
 As technology gets better, we can afford to upgrade and improve the systems, often more than doubling our capacity for the same money.
 And no one argues with cost, because it’s all budgeted and saved for.
 Mike Sessler is the Technical Director at Coast Hills Community Church in Aliso Viejo, CA. He has been involved in live production for over 20 years and is the author of the blog, Church Tech Arts .
 He also hosts a weekly podcast called Church Tech Weekly on the TechArtsNetwork.
 About Mike Mike Sessler Project Lead at CCI Solutions Mike has been involved with church sound and live production for more than 25 years, and is the author of the Church Tech Arts blog.
 Based in Nashville, he serves as project lead for CCI Solutions, which provides design-build production solutions for churches and other facilities. http://churchtecharts.org Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
 Tagged with: Business Lighting Mike Sessler Production Systems · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.